Email FacebookTwitterMenu burgerClose thin

 Financial Tips For Divorce

 • Some financial advisors, including certified divorce financial analysts (CDFAs), specialize in helping people go through divorces.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• A domestic asset protection trust (DAPT) can be used to shield assets from a spouse during a divorce, making them an alternative to a prenuptial agreement.
+• A domestic asset protection trust (DAPT) can be used to shield assets from a spouse during a divorce.
+This makes them an alternative to a prenuptial agreement.
 After transferring your assets to a trustee, the assets are no longer considered marital property.

 Photo credit: ©iStock.com/Andrii Zastrozhnov, ©iStock.com/Andrii Zastrozhnov, ©iStock.com/fizkes